pingidentity/pingidentity-devops-getting-started/docs/deployPingCentral.md

 2. Inject the trust store into the PingCentral container:

-   * For stacks, inject the trust store using the `volumes` definition in the `docker-compose.yml` file to bind mount `./conf/keystore.jks` to `/opt/in/instance/conf/keystore.jks`.
+   * For stacks, inject the trust store using the `volumes` definition in the `docker-compose.yml` file to mount `./conf/keystore.jks` to `/opt/in/instance/conf/keystore.jks`.
 For example:

      ```yaml
      services: